joannesong/AC-Android/lessons/debugging/README.md

 - Why doesn't the method find the start of the first "aa" group?
 - Why can't you simply fix the problem by letting `i` start at 0 in the `for` loop?
 - Go ahead and fix the bug.
 What is the code of your  `countRepeatedCharacters()` method now?
 What is the output now?

-2) ***BONUS*** -- On your own, take 15 minutes to create your own buggy activity, `FifthActivity`, in the Buggy App project.
-Afterwards, share the activity code with your pairing partner and ask them to debug it.

-3) Clone the Codepath [Android Debugging Challenges](https://github.com/codepath/android-debugging-challenges) repo.
-Run through [this tutorial](https://guides.codepath.com/android/Debugging-Exceptions-within-your-App) to debug the Flixster app in Android Studio.

-4) Do some Google research to learn more about Java memory management, garbage collection, and `OutOfMemoryException`.

-- What are some common known causes for an `OutOfMemoryException` in an Android app?

-- Try to create an `OutOfMemoryException` in BuggyApp! (hint: try [loading a large bitmap](https://developer.android.com/training/displaying-bitmaps/index.html), or [leaking context](http://www.androiddesignpatterns.com/2013/01/inner-class-handler-memory-leak.html))

-- Practice using Android Studio's [Memory Monitor](https://developer.android.com/studio/profile/am-memory.html) and [HPROF Viewer](https://developer.android.com/studio/profile/am-hprof.html) to monitor and inspect the app's memory allocation.